When it comes to the facts surrounding fertility, there is a significant amount of misinformation floating around.

 Fertility Myth #1

-The idea that most couples get pregnant as soon as they start trying
+The belief that the vast majority of couples will achieve pregnancy as soon as they begin trying

 Fertility Myth #2

-The notion that women can bear children for as long as they ovulate
+The idea that a woman can continue to have children for as long as she continues to ovulate.

 Related Articles: The All-In-One Guide To Getting Pregnant Fast